Last updated: 6 Feb 2023, 12:03pm

-We currently offer a Years 5-12 Melbourne Victory Performance School Program (Yirramboi Sports Oval) and a Years 1-6 Saturday Community Program (Canowindra Soccer Pitch).
+We currently offer a Years 5-12 Melbourne Victory Performance School Program (Yirramboi Sports Oval, Thursdays before school) and a Years 1-6 Football Centre (Canowindra Soccer Pitch, Saturday mornings).
+We also host a Melbourne Victory Pre-Academy Program (Saturday afternoons), which is an invitation-only offer for developing talent from Overnewton and the wider community.

 Overnewton College became Melbourne Victory’s exclusive Performance School partner in 2022.